 |Medicaid Minimum Assets & Income Per State|

-The table below gives the minimum assets and income each state allows nursing home residents and their spouses to keep for 2012.
+The table below gives the minimum assets and income each state allows nursing home residents and their spouses to keep as of July 1, 2014.
 The federal government sets new minimum and maximum amounts each year, but states can set their own minimum requirements at any level between the federal limits.

 Latest LTC Blog Posts

 Have you ever looked at your Life Insurance or Annuity statements and wondered if you could be using the gains from these policies more effectively?
 One option you may have is to transfer some of that money to fund a Long Term Care policy through a 1...Written on September 09, 2014Read More

 You may have heard that the federal government is encouraging Americans to purchase Long Term Care policies.
 One way they have done this is to give certain Long Term Care polices attractive tax advantagesWritten on July 22, 2014Read More